 Learning Algorithms and Data Structures might seem unnecessary in an age where we will be using library functions for 90% of our coding.
 But, why should we bother to learn the implementation when the implementation is hidden behind an abstraction?
 In such a situation, we must learn data structures and algorithms to understand the logic behind the behavior of these abstractions.
 If we don’t then, we will eventually apply them in a way that will hurt you.

-Why tech companies test the knowledge of DSA during the interview process?
+Why do tech companies test the knowledge of DSA during the interview process?
 The answer would be obvious — these companies encounter problems daily that are complex and large on the scale of data, and they would like to hire an intelligent programmer who can solve those problems in minimal time, using the least number of resources.
 So the knowledge of Data Structures and Algorithms is a clear indicator of the programmer’s abilities in solving those problems efficiently.

-Algorithmic logic is part of the beautiful natural patterns and real-life activities.
+Algorithmic logic is part of beautiful natural patterns and real-life activities.
 There is immense satisfaction when we visualize working our way to an understanding of them.
-They are the compact and simple pieces of logic work perfectly to perform a single task.
+They are compact and simple pieces of logic work perfectly to perform a single task.
 Here is the best quote from the "father of the analysis of algorithms" Donald Knuth: " People who analyze algorithms have double happiness.
 First of all, they experience the sheer beauty of elegant mathematical patterns that surround elegant computational procedures.
 Then they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically".